 Kaberneeme village is first mentioned as a Swedes’ village in 1485.
 Nowadays the peninsula belongs to Jõelähtme Parish of Harju County.

 Until 1694 there is very little data about the peninsula, and it is impossible to have a complete overview of the development and life of the village.
-According to historical records from 1694, there were 13 farms in Kaberneeme village at the time.
+According to historical records from 1694, there were 13 farmsteads in Kaberneeme village at the time.

 Schematic map of Kaberneeme peninsula and village, 1694